nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-09-01-swot_analysis_guide.md

 title: "SWOT Analysis: Everything You NEED to Know"
 layout: post
 date: 2023-09-01
-update_date: 2023-09-04
+update_date: 2023-09-12
 author: jack_nicholaisen
-summary: "Unlock your business's full potential with our comprehensive SWOT Analysis guide.
-Learn to identify opportunities and overcome challenges with ease.
-Boost your strategic decision-making today!"
+summary: "Unlock your business potential with our SWOT guide.
+Begin identifying opportunities, tackling challenges, and enhancing strategic decisions in your business!"
 permalink: /business-tips/swot-analysis/
 ---